nicolas-kuechler/doe-suite/README.md

 #### Table File

-For convenience when running a full factorial design, i.e., experiment with every possible combination of all factor levels, we provide a script (see [scripts/expdesign.py](scripts/expdesign.py)) to generate the required config files based on a more concise representation.
+For convenience when running a complete factorial design, i.e., experiment with every possible combination of all factor levels, we provide a script (see [scripts/expdesign.py](scripts/expdesign.py)) to generate the required config files based on a more concise representation.

-Given a concise experiment configuration with a set of factors and each factor with multiple levels in a "table" form.
-The script expands the concise "table" form configuration into the experiment design by performing a cross product of all factor levels.
+When given a concise experiment configuration with a set of factors and each factor with multiple levels in a "table" form, the script expands the concise "table" form configuration into the experiment design by performing a cross-product of all factor levels.

 Simple Example: